eduardz1/custom_window/README.md

 # Customize JavaFX stages on Windows 11

+## Info

+Fork made to fix issue in compiling it with jitpack.io

+## Orginal README

 A small collection of utility methods to customize a JavaFX stage.
 Targets Windows 11+, won't show any effect on unsupported OSes.

 ```java